DFIR-ORC/dfir-orc-doc-src/docs/source/configuring_console_output.rst

 Configuring Console Output, Logging
 ===================================

-Some log output is available with different verbosity levels.
-It can be shown in the console or into a file.
-Both levels are independent.
+Multiple log output are available and they can be use simultaneously.
+Existing output are console, file and limited syslog.

+**Syslog use is currently limited to WolfLauncher high level logs**.

 Usage
 =====